North American camel spiders (Arachnida, Solifugae, Eremobatidae): Systematic revision and biogeography of an understudied taxon

 Role: student training and mentoring, specimen identification, and taxonomic descriptions.

-Warren Savary, Research Associate, California Academy of Sciences.
+Warren Savary, Field Associate, California Academy of Sciences.

 Role: Expansion and maintenance of solifuge website, solifuge identification, student mentoring, and taxonomic descriptions.